 Your internet speeds will return to normal when your quota resets.
 If you want to remove the shaping before your quota resets, you'll need to either buy a Data Pack or upgrade your plan through your Toolbox.

-What is counted towards my monthly quota?
+Are uploads counted towards my quota?

 What happens to my quota if I change plans in the middle of a billing cycle?